efstathios-chatzikyriakidis/efstathios-chatzikyriakidis/README.md

 # 👋 Hello, folks!

-I am <a href= "https://efxa.org/">Efstathios Chatzikyriakidis</a>, a computer scientist and a philosopher living in Greece.
-I have a passion for Software Engineering and Computational Intelligence.
+I am <a href= "https://efxa.org/">Efstathios Chatzikyriakidis</a>, a computer scientist and philosopher living in Greece, and I have a deep passion for Software Engineering and Computational Intelligence.

 ## 💬 About